 It is not the Port of Dundee's policy to use dispersants.
-However if the situation dictates dispersants may be used after discussions with Marine Scotland.
+However if the situation dictates dispersants may be used after discussions with Marine Directorate.

-Under the provision of Part 4 of the Marine (Scotland) Act 2010, as read with regulation 15 of the Marine Licensing (Exempted Activities) (Scottish Inshore Region) Order 2011 (SSI 2011 No 204), and regulation 13 of The Marine Licensing (Exempted Activities) (Scottish Offshore Region) Order 2011 (SSI 2011 No. 57), no deposit may be made in the sea of any;
+Under the provision of Part 4 of the Marine (Scotland) Act 2010, as read with regulation 15 of the Marine Licensing (Exempted Activities) (Scottish Inshore Region) Order 2011 (SSI 2011 No 204) Amended in 2012, and regulation 13 of The Marine Licensing (Exempted Activities) (Scottish Offshore Region) Order 2011 (SSI 2011 No. 57) Amended in 2012, no deposit may be made in the sea of any;